GiedriusT/tamulaitis-page/README.md

-# Giedrius Tamulaitis - exploring the sweet spot where art and technology collides
+# Giedrius Tamulaitis - passionate about technology and art, and the sweet spot where the two collide

-Fusing the power of technology and the beauty of music, creating a harmonious blend of innovation and artistry.
+I'm Giedrius, a resident of Amsterdam originally hailing from Vilnius.
+I love technology and art.
+Here I share the stories about my projects.

 ## About me